 - Setting a moderate credit limit for new customers in the beginning.
-Raise the credit limit once you have developed a relationship with the customers and believe that they can pay back the money owed in the specified period.
+Raise the credit limit once you have developed a relationship with the customers and believe they can repay the money owed in the specified period.

-- Setting a credit card merchant account after getting guidance from your banking officer.
+- Setting up a credit card merchant account after getting guidance from your banking officer.

 - Availing the facility of credit insurance

-- Seeking monitoring service via credit reference agencies to keep a thorough financial track on the customers.
+- Seeking monitoring services via credit reference agencies to keep a thorough financial track of the customers.

 - Taking into account the benefits of factoring in terms of cash flow and credit control

-It’s advisable to make a contractual agreement with your customers whenever offering credit to avoid legal problems later on.
+It’s advisable to make a contractual agreement with your customers whenever offering credit to avoid legal problems later.

-We recommend that you request your customer to confirm their agreement in writing and also ensure that they sign a copy of this agreement.
+Please request your customer to confirm their agreement in writing and also ensure that they sign a copy of this agreement.
 Once approved, seek assistance from your legal partners or trade association to work on a standard sales contract.
-You must have your standard payment terms printed on your credit application form along with other relevant financial documents like invoices.
+Your standard payment terms must be printed on your credit application form and other relevant financial documents like invoices.

-Once the agreement has been finalized, you will have to set a maximum credit period, for instance, if the customer has to repay the credit within 30 or 60 days from the date of invoice.
+Once the agreement has been finalised, you must set a maximum credit period, for instance, if the customer has to repay the credit within 30 or 60 days from the invoice date.

-Invoice management is crucial to maintaining your credit control systems effectively, so make sure that you issue correct invoices.
-Begin by finding out how different customers pay their invoices, many businesses will simply refuse to pay an invoice if there is no order number.
-While other companies require the invoice to be checked by the finance department by a specific date, or else they risk missing the monthly payment run.
+Invoice management is crucial to effectively maintaining your credit control systems, so ensure you issue correct invoices.
+Begin by finding out how different customers pay their invoices; many businesses will simply refuse to pay an invoice if there is no order number.
+While other companies require the invoice to be checked by the finance department by a specific date, they risk missing the monthly payment run.

 Keep your invoices simple and straightforward to ensure faster payments from customers.
-Other than the amount receivable, ensure that you mention the description of the goods, the order number reference, the agreed payment date in light of the terms and conditions along with your full bank details.
+Other than the amount receivable, ensure that you mention the description of the goods, the order number reference, the agreed payment date in light of the terms and conditions, and your full bank details.
 You can also mention your VAT number if your business is VAT registered.

 You must incorporate a process that checks and maintains your credit control regularly.
-You can do this by allotting a time slot to track and chase outstanding invoices daily.
+You can do this by allotting time to track and chase outstanding invoices daily.
 When chasing outstanding invoices, keep your eyes on the largest credit amount you have offered.
-Also keep an eye on the oldest amount due along with the customers you think are currently in financial distress.
-Rather than tracking the invoices manually, use an automated cloud accounting software to help you out, connected with an effective credit control software such as chaser, this can become the biggest winner for your business.
+Also, watch the oldest amount due and the customers you think are currently in financial distress.
+Rather than manually tracking the invoices, use an automated cloud accounting software to help you; connect with an effective credit control software such as Chaser, which can become the biggest winner for your business.

 Related: Find the most suitable best cloud accounting software for your business.

-You must start chasing the customers soon after the expiration of their payment due date.
-You can take immediate actions by calling your customers and asking them to make payments as quickly as possible.
+You must start chasing the customers soon after their payment due date expires.
+You can immediately call your customers and ask them to make payments quickly.
 Be consistent and professional in your tone but don’t sound rude or hostile, as it can put your professional reputation at stake.

 In the case where you are consistently getting no response from your customers regarding payment, then you can take further action by: